More and More People are Getting Back to Gardening

 But What if You Don’t Have a Large Plot of Land for a Garden?

 And even if you do have a small plot of land, you might opt to use containers anyway.
-Example: My patio garden area can be seen from a popular walking path.
-I also live in a community that has an HOA and rules.
-I need to design my garden in such a way as to be pleasing to others who might pass by.
-And since it’s connected to my patio, I want it to be pleasant to view as well.
-One way to do that is by placing my veggies in containers and positioning them in and among my potted herbs, decorative flowers and succulents.
+Example: When I lived in San Diego, my patio garden area could be seen from a popular walking path.
+I also lived in a community that had an HOA and rules.
+I had to design my garden in such a way as to be pleasing to others who might pass by.
+And since it was connected to my patio, I wanted it to be pleasant to view as well.
+One way to do that was by placing my veggies in containers and positioning them in and among my potted herbs, decorative flowers and succulents.
 And yes, flowers have a place in a vegetable garden.
 Attracting pollinators, such as bees, is always important!
 Hanging pots can grow food – just look at the strawberries on mine!
-So although at first glance my garden will look decorative, it will be producing food as well.
+So although at first glance my garden looked decorative, it produced food as well.

 Everyone will have a different set of circumstances, but by sharing mine I hope I can give you some ideas for your own situation.